Quiz Concorso Segretari comunali e provinciali

 Quesiti Risposta Multipla

-4401 Si indichi il corretto participio passato del verbo "to make".
+4322 Si indichi il corretto participio passato del verbo "to hear".

-Read the extract taken from BBC News and then choose the correct option.
-Why did Whatsapp launch a privacy-focused advertising campaign ?
+Read the extract taken from The Guardian and then choose the correct option.
+EMDR is based on a theory that:

 AMagazine.it